PrimalMyst/Books/codex/world-building/league-system.md

 ## Lore Integration

 ### Narrative Justification
-The league system is explained through **Temporal Cycle Theory**:
+The league system is explained through **mystical Cycle Theory**:

 - **Current Leagues**: Represent active timeline branches being explored
 - **Standard Eternal**: The "true" timeline that emerges from successful resolutions
-- **Offline Eternal**: Parallel dimension bubbles for individual Chronarch training
+- **Offline Eternal**: Parallel dimension bubbles for individual mist-walker training

 ### World Continuity
-- Each league represents a different approach to resolving temporal crises
+- Each league represents a different approach to resolving mystical crises
 - Successful leagues contribute knowledge to the greater timeline
-- Failed or incomplete leagues become "temporal echoes" that may resurface
+- Failed or incomplete leagues become "mystical echoes" that may resurface
-- Veterans in Standard Eternal mentor new Chronarchs based on their experience
+- Veterans in Standard Eternal mentor new mist-walkers based on their experience

 ### Community Storytelling
 - Player actions in leagues influence the overarching narrative